Keyboard shortcuts

 Is [yoe] Right for You?

-[yoe] is not for everyone.
-If you are building a mission-critical system that requires bit-for-bit reproducible builds, long-term release freezes, or extensive compliance certification, use Yocto — it is battle-tested for those requirements.
+[yoe] build is not for everyone.
+If you are building a mission-critical system that requires bit-for-bit reproducible builds, long-term release freezes, or extensive compliance certification, use the current generation [Yoe Distribution](https://yoedistro.org/ based on Yocto - it is battle-tested for those requirements.

 🚀 Getting Started